openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - Considering the case of reduction in RF, istgt need to update ReplicaList whenever in-memory list doesn't match with the list in conf file.

+### Low Level Design for removing replica
+Current implementation takes care of scalingup replicas in declarative manner.
+But, changes are required to remove replica from volume.

+#### Removing replica from known replica list
+When DesiredReplicationFactor is decreased and replica detail entries are removed removed from spec.ReplicaList then it is case of replica scaledown.

+For the case of replica scaledown, steps to follow for data consistency are:
+- Pause IOs for few seconds, and, make sure there are no ongoing IOs on all the replicas.
+- If there are no ongoing IOs update in-memory volume configurations and mark removing replica as cordon for IOs.
+- Disconnect removing replica from target and Resume the IOs.

 ### Testcases:
 - Start old replica and make sure it doesn't connect
 - Not more than DRF number of quorum replicas at any time